KNOWLEDGE BASE Government - Law In the United Kingdom

 Background

 Historically speaking, the UK has played a very significant role in developing parliamentary democracy.
 At its highest point, the British Empire covered over one-fourth of the world’s surface.
 While the first half of the 20th century seriously reduced the UK’s strength with its two world wars and the exit of the Irish Republic from the union, it has since rebuilt itself into a modern and prosperous nation.
 It is one of the five permanent members of the UN Security Council and is a founding member of NATO and the Commonwealth, and takes a very global approach to foreign policy.
-While it has been an active member of the EU, it has chosen to remain outside the Economic and Monetary Union.

 To share more about the political landscape in the UK, Globig has gathered information on the following topics in the Governance In The UK section: